project-fika/Fika-Documentation/README.md

 The biggest gain in Fika (and in SPT in general) will be getting a stronger CPU and RAM.

 ## Installation

+> [!IMPORTANT]
+> It's crucial that you read and follow every step precisely.
+Skimming through or skipping any of the steps will result in the server and/or client not working.
+Please ensure that you know how your router works before attempting to port forward.
+Do not ignore the firewall steps, they are required and it's where most people fail to do it properly.

 ### Host using port forwarding